The award was earned for outstanding local investigative reporting

 This is Harris's sixth duPont, and the tenth overall for the station.

-Harris first won a duPont in 1977 for covering the energy crisis and environmental issues.
-The next came in 1989, for his investigation into the savings and loan crisis.
-In 2007, he won another for his series investigating the television series "To Catch a Predator" in Murphy.
-The next year he won again, studying problems at the Export-Import Bank.
+Harris first won a duPont in 1979 for covering the energy crisis and environmental issues.
+The next came in 1990, for his investigation into the savings and loan crisis.
+In 2008, he won another for his series investigating the television series "To Catch a Predator" in Murphy.
+The next year he won again, studying problems at the U.S. Export-Import Bank.
 In 2012 he was honored for exposing fraud in for-profit schools.

 WFAA is the only local television news station in the nation to earn a duPont Gold Baton, the highest recognition in broadcast journalism.
 The station earned that honor in 2009 for a trio of investigative stories on fraudulent international government loans, academic cheating in high school sports, and faulty gas pipeline couplings.